Original Plumbing

-Original Plumbing also known as OP is a quarterly magazine focused on "the culture and lifestyle of transgender men."
+Original Plumbing, also known as OP, was a quarterly magazine focused on "the culture and lifestyle of transgender men."
 The magazine was started in September 2009 in the San Francisco Bay Area, by editors-in-chief Amos Mac and Rocco Kayiatos.
 The magazine was later published and distributed from both Brooklyn, New York, and later Los Angeles, California.
 Mac and Kayiatos created Original Plumbing to bring visibility to the trans male community.
 At the time of the magazine's conception, trans men received little to no representation on TV, in mainstream film, or in other “LGB”-focused magazines.
 It is the aim of Original Plumbing to represent "true diversity in the female-to-male (FTM) trans community; in size, age, body, surgery, hormone use and non-use."
 Original Plumbing is the first magazine for trans men made by trans men.
 Original Plumbing's first issue, with the theme “Bedroom,” sold out before it was even published in 2009 — but Mac and Kayiatos were still unsure how their magazine would fare when they started.
 According to Kayiatos, "When Amos and I started, we didn’t know how this would go over.
 In general, OP was a pretty blessed and magical experience.
 We set all of our intentions for the first year, things both grandiose and achievable.
 Everything came to fruition.
 It felt like we were doing what we were supposed to do."

 Mac and Kayiatos decided early on the magazine would have a limited run of 20 issues.
 The final issue of Original Plumbing was released in 2019, followed shortly after by the release of an anthologized "best of" book, published by Feminist Press.